whysufian/code-to-check/README.md

 1) get the repo on your system
 2) make sure you have node installed on your system
-3) open the starter folder
-4) run the index.js file
+3) run the index.js file